-These specially developed series of musical exercises that will simultaneously involve the visual, auditory, somatosensory and motor systems.
+These specially developed series of musical exercises will simultaneously involve the visual, auditory, somatosensory, and motor systems.

 (Note: A pseudoword is a fake word, usually a string of letters that resembles a real word and doesn't exist in the language.
 Examples are sark, lan, heth, nep, rop, shep, spet).

-Alzheimer patients can be difficult to handle.
+Alzheimer's patients can be difficult to handle.
 They get aggressive and fights can occur.
-The right type of music has shown to calm them and reduce confusion and aggressiveness.
+But the right type of music has shown to calm them and reduce confusion and aggressiveness.

 Does Music Affect Blood Pressure?

 As you listened to these kinds of music, your body feels more relaxed.
-And there's an increased uptake of oxygen by the heart, thus lowering the blood pressure.
+There's an increased uptake of oxygen by the heart, thus lowering the blood pressure.

-Following a heart bypass surgery, most patients will experience erratic changes in their blood pressure and medication is administered to control this condition.
-In some medical centers, they play background music to help soothes the patient's nerves and this helps lower the drug dosage.
+Following a heart bypass surgery, most patients will experience erratic changes in their blood pressure, and medication is administered to control this condition.
+In some medical centers, they play background music to help soothes the patient's nerves.
+This helps lowers the drug dosage.